17-year-old shot dead by police while running away from traffic stop

 The person recording the video can be heard saying: “Why are they shooting at him?
 Why are they shooting?
 All they did was run and they’re shooting at them?”

-The footage has sparked criticism in the community of East Pittsburgh, around 15 miles from Pittsburgh.
+The footage has sparked outrage in the community of East Pittsburgh, located around 15 miles from Pittsburgh.

 Selena Brooklin asked the Pittsburgh Post-Gazette: “Why did they have to shoot him when he is running away?
 What is the justification for that?
 There is no justification.
 There is no answer.
 You shot a man in the back while he was running away.”